CyanPrime/hbcdev/readme.md

 `characterImg` is the image you want to be drawn onto the canvas.<br/>
 `x` is the `x` value of the object to be drawn. the algorithem to draw is `(x + frame.charPos[0]);`.<br/>
 `y` is the `y` value of the object to be drawn. the algorithem to draw is `(y + frame.charPos[1]);`.<br/>
 `zoom` is the amount your canvas is being upscaled.
-Put the value at 1 if you`'re not upscaling, or to 2 if you`re scale is x2.<br/>
+Put the value at 1 if you're not upscaling, or to 2 if you're scale is x2.<br/>
 `drawHitboxes` is a boolean value that if true will allow the function to draw the hitbox data as well as the image.<br/>

 the `getFrameFromXML(xml)` function takes a string argument of XML data, and creates a Frame object that is returned by the function.